sendgrid/sendgrid-ruby/README.md

 # {"message":"success"}
 ```

-You can also create a mail object with a hash:
+You can also create a Mail object with a hash:
 ```ruby
 client.send(SendGrid::Mail.new(to: 'example@example.com', from: 'taco@cat.limo', subject: 'Hello world!', text: 'Hi there!', html: '<b>Hi there!</b>'))